zgalant/zgalant.github.com/source/_posts/2012-09-25-why-start-a-company.markdown

-There are plenty of opportunities for me to work for awesome companies (Emails with job offers actually annoy me now), but I chose to start a company for a few reasons, which I'll outline here.
+There are plenty of opportunities for me to work for awesome companies (Emails with job offers actually annoy me now), but I chose to start a company for a few main reasons, which I'll outline here.

 If you're thinking of
 starting a company, you should think about your reasons as well because it